kudlav/anti-spam/readme.txt

 * **[GitHub](https://github.com/kudlav/anti-spam/)**

-Anti-spam Reloaded plugin blocks 100% of automatic spam messages in comments section and also blocks all trackbacks.
-No captcha required.
+Anti-spam Reloaded plugin blocks 100% of automatic spam messages in comments section and also blocks all trackbacks.No captcha required.

 Plugin is simple and easy to use: just install it and it just works.